 There are three main EV charging speeds: Slow charging (up to 3 kW) which is best suited for 6-12 hours overnight; Fast charging (7-22 kW) which can fully recharge some models in 3-4 hours; and Rapid charging units (50+ kW DC or 43 kW AC) which are able to provide an 80% charge in around 30-50 minutes - depending on the EV's battery and charging set-up.

 Explore Zap-Map live to locate all public access charge points across the UK.
 Alternatively, visit Zap-Map.com to search by connector and EV model, and access the latest news on EV charging.

 Charge point types

 Slow charging an EV uses a standard single-phase 13 Amp three-pin plug (BS 1363) and draws 3 kW of power – with a full charge typically taking 8 to 12 hours, though possibly longer, depending on model.
 Although a standard 13A domestic socket can be used, our advice is that a qualified electrician conducts a house survey to ensure that the wiring will safety support the long periods of charging.

-Nearly all electric models can be slow charged with each vehicle being supplied with a charging cable with the appropriate connectors – in mosts cases a standard three-pin plug at the charging point end, and either a gun shaped Type 1 (J1772) or 7-pin Type 2 (Mennekes) connector for connection to the vehicle.
+Nearly all electric models can be slow charged with each vehicle being supplied with a charging cable with the appropriate connectors – in mosts cases a standard three-pin plug at the charging point end, and either a Type 1 (J1772) or Type 2 (Mennekes) connector for connection to the vehicle.